 A live in au pair is the perfect solution for many busy households.
 An individual over the age of 18 resides with your family, assists with light household tasks and provides childcare & evening babysitting.
 These individuals come to the UK as part of language and cultural exchange programme.
-As a result, families can benefit from approximately 25 hours a week of their help plus up to two weeknights of babysitting.
-If evening babysitting is not included in the 25 hours it must be treated as overtime and paid at £4 an hour.
+As a result, families can benefit from up to 30 hours a week of their help with up to two weeknights of babysitting.
+If evening babysitting is not included in the 25-30 hours it must be treated as overtime and paid at £4 an hour.
 In school holidays an au pair can do extra hours for extra pay if needed.

 In exchange for their help you must provide your au pair with their own room and full board as well as the agreed pay.
-This is set at a minimum of £80 per week but the competition for good au pairs is tough and the going rate is increasingly £90-100 per week.
+This is set at a minimum of £80 per week but the competition for good au pairs is tough and we recommend £90-100 per week as more in line with the market rate.

-An au pair is not a live in cleaner so housework duties must not exceed 20 % of the au pair's total hours (eg 5 hours a week in a 25 hour week).
+An au pair is not a live in cleaner so housework duties must not exceed 20 % of the au pair's total hours (eg 5 hours a week in a 25 hour week or 6 hours in a 30 hour week).
 If you need more cleaning support & the emphasis is more on housework than childcare you will need a Home Assistant.
 If so please select this option on your application form.

 Finally, please note that an au pair cannot provide sole care for children aged less than two years if both parents work outside the home.
 If you are seeking this then you should consider a live in nanny or mothers help instead.